Salanter Akiba Riverdale Academy: Stanley Rosenfeld, assistant principal

 Stanley Rosenfeld, a convicted sex offender, was an assistant principal and English teacher at SAR.
 Nearly 40 witnesses have testified that while they were students there, Rosenfeld would invite children to his home on shabbat for a sleepover, and sexually abuse them while they slept.
 There are also allegations of physical abuse.
 When other faculty alerted the principal, no actions were taken.
 Even after he was dismissed from the school, he was brought back to teach language arts, years later.
-In a documented report, it's noted that administrators were aware of his actions even when he was hired back.
+In a documented report, it is noted that administrators were aware of his actions even when he was hired back.

 Rabbi Sheldon Schwartz, teacher

 Schwartz, formerly a Judaics teacher at SAR, was also named in reports of systemic sexual abuse at SAR.
 Former students reported that he assisted Rosenfeld in recruiting students for sleepovers, stayed with them overnight as well, and told students that their abuse had been a dream.
 He was employed until his dismissal in 2018.